Department of Community and Clinical Health facilities

 The clinic has also developed a range of referral pathways within the community and a partnership with the Royal Children’s Hospital, Melbourne, where eligible patients are co-managed between the two services.

-Telehealth training facilities will be built at La Trobe University to ensure best practice training for allied health and nursing students, and better equip clinicians undertaking professional development.
+La Trobe's telehealth training facilities ensure best practice training for allied health and nursing students, and better equip clinicians undertaking professional development.

-The refurbishment of the clinical teaching spaces at La Trobe’s Bundoora and Bendigo campuses will include improvements to room acoustics, lighting and networking; a telehealth audiovisual setup including microphone, cameras, display screens and computers; technology to stream or record video for larger groups of students or professionals; and mobile telehealth hardware to allow for high quality offsite telehealth consultations.
+The facility features a telehealth audiovisual setup including microphone, cameras, display screens and computers; technology to stream or record video for larger groups of students or professionals; and mobile telehealth hardware to allow for high quality offsite telehealth consultations.